harej/SkyChat/README.md

  At the moment Skynet is very slow, and the messages can take up to 20 seconds (averaging 8 seconds) to get sent (this will improve with developers optimizing Skynet).

 # Features
-* supports up to 1000 users in single server
+* Supports up to 1000 users in single server
-* clean UI
+* Clean UI

 # Planned features
-* file transfer
+* File transfer
-* emojis
+* Emojis
-* reaction to content (using emojis)
+* Reaction to content (using emojis)

 # Demo